 The book is informative and full of pictures.
 And it also provides a complete list of just about every temple ever discovered in Egypt!

-But if you really want to get deep into the symbolism, and the why of the Egyptian temple, look into the works of R.A.
+But if you really want to dive deep into the symbolism, and the why of the Egyptian temple, look into the works of R.A.
 Schwaller de Lubicz.

 But Schwaller de Lubicz is by no means easy or casual reading.
 For a great introduction to his work, start off with Serpent in the Sky by John Anthony West.

-We’ve covered most of Egypt’s prominent temples in previous guides:
+We’ve also covered most of Egypt’s prominent temples in previous guides:

 - Abu Gorab: Sunset at Nyussere’s Sun Temple